 UW-Madison prohibits sexual assault, domestic violence, dating violence, and stalking as they are defined for the purposes of the Clery Act and Wisconsin state law.
 These crimes will not be tolerated on campus and are a violation of Wisconsin law as well as student and employee conduct policies.
-UW-Madison pro-actively addresses sexual assault, dating violence, domestic violence, and stalking.
+UW-Madison proactively addresses sexual assault, dating violence, domestic violence, and stalking.

 For the legal definitions of sexual assault, domestic violence, dating violence, stalking and consent in UW-Madison's jurisdiction, the State of Wisconsin, please see the chapter in this document entitled, "State of Wisconsin Crime Statutes and Definitions."
-For the purposes of the Clery Act, sexual assault, domestic violence, dating violence and stalking are defined as the following:
+For the purposes of the Clery Act and the UW-Madison Policy on Sexual Harassment and Sexual Violence, sexual assault, domestic violence, dating violence and stalking are defined as the following: